Tips Bulletin

 Bees are not fond of cucumbers and the smell of garlic and find other locations to make nests if you use these items in your yard.
 As soon as you notice an area in the lawn where bees are entering the ground, sprinkle a decent layer of ground garlic powder around the vicinity of the nest entrance.

 Rather than throw away your cucumber peels, place them in your yard to repel ground bees.
 The same applies to your used coffee grounds.
-Use coffee grounds for garden and plants to keep bees away and fertilize the soil at the same time.
+Use coffee grounds for gardens and plants to keep bees away and fertilize the soil at the same time.

 How to Get Rid of Ground Bees with Traps